0xAX/linux-insides/SysCall/syscall-2.md

 	sysretq;
 ```

-Now we know what occurs when an user application calls a system call.
+Now we know what occurs when a user application calls a system call.
 The full path of this process is as follows:

 * User application contains code that fills general purposer register with the values (system call number and arguments of this system call);
 * Processor switches from the user mode to kernel mode and starts execution of the system call entry - `entry_SYSCALL_64`;